 Non-Cash Expenses on Income Statement

 In accounting terms, items such as depreciation and amortization are included in the net income of a business.
 Still, these expenses do not impact working capital i.e. cash flows.
 However, these transactions do not impact the cash flow of the business but have a significant impact on the bottom line of the income statements, i.e.reduces, the profits reported.
 Non-cash expenses are the same as other write-downs, which results in the lowering of reported earnings.

 Some of the advantages are:

-- As non-cash expenses don not involve cash, they do not affect its working capital requirement.
+- As non-cash expenses do not involve cash, they do not affect its working capital requirement.

-- Non-cash expenses help in saving tax by deducting expenses from revenue.
+- Non-cash expense help in saving tax by deducting expenses from revenue.

-- Non-cash expenses facilitate in writing off a tangible and intangible asset over a period of time.
+- Non-cash expenses facilitate writing off of tangible and intangible assets over a period of time.

-- It helps investors to determine the actual amount of money earned or lost during the year.
+- It helps investors determine the amount of money earned or lost during the year.

 Disadvantages of Non-Cash Expenses

 - These are only paper expenses and have no connection with the actual flow of cash.

 - It must be adjusted for financial analysis.

 - The Non-cash expense reduces the profit of the company.